joshbuddy/ghostbuster/README.md

 ### Rake

-As well, you can install Ghostbuster to run as a rake task:
+As well, you can install Ghostbuster to run as a rake task.
+To do this, add this to your `Rakefile`:

 ~~~~
     require 'ghostbuster/install_rake'